Convention

 Figure outer wrapper padding-block 2rem (32px, spacing.8) tokens/spacing/base.json

-Caption title (first line) size / weight caption-strong (0.875rem / 14px) / 700 Lato tokens/typography/scale.json
+Claim label size / weight caption-strong (0.875rem / 14px) / 700 Lato tokens/typography/scale.json

-Caption title content rules
+Caption content rules

-4. Exception for two-clause antithesis captions.
-When the caption body has the shape [X does A].
-[Verdigris does B] (or any two-clause comparison that mirrors an H1 antithesis), drop the terminal period — same rule as categories/typography/h1-punctuation.md.
-A period mid-caption parses the clauses; a terminal period adds weight that the comparison doesn’t need.
-Rule 3 (body ends with period) applies to single-sentence captions and to atom-ID-bearing fact sentences; this rule 4 carve-out applies when the caption is itself an antithesis statement.
-Example: Eaton Brightlayer uses device-cadence SNMP polling.
-Verdigris captures 240,000 samples in that window — no trailing period.
+4. Two-clause antithesis captions.
+When the caption has the shape [X does A].
+[Verdigris does B] (a two-clause comparison that mirrors an H1 antithesis), drop the terminal period, same rule as categories/typography/h1-punctuation.md.
+A period mid-caption parses the clauses; a terminal period adds weight the comparison doesn’t need.
+This carve-out applies when the caption is itself an antithesis.
+The antithesis is the one place a caption may run slightly past the <=7-word claim length, because the contrast itself is the claim: Device-cadence SNMP polling vs. 240,000 samples per window (no trailing period).

 ResourceCard chip variant